 Applicants with previous hours from another California cosmetology school, who wish to enroll at Academy of Esthetics and Cosmetology, must submit a written request during the Admission process along with a Proof of Training and Records of Withdrawal from the previous California School.
-Prospective students with a maximum of 1,200 hours in Cosmetology program, maximum of 1100 hours in Barbering program, maximum of 150 hours in manicuring program, Maximum of 400 In Massage Therapy, of maximum of 400 hours in Esthetics program will be considered for enrollment at Academy of Esthetics and Cosmetology.
+Prospective students with a maximum of 700 hours in Cosmetology (1000 hours Program), maximum of 700 hours in Barbering (1000 program), maximum of 150 hours in Manicuring program, Maximum of 400 In Massage Therapy, of maximum of 400 hours in Esthetics program will be considered for enrollment at Academy of Esthetics and Cosmetology.
 No previous hours will be accepted for Cosmetology Crossover for Barber or for the Barber Crossover for Cosmetology programs.